GoogleCloudPlatform/community/tutorials/create-a-self-deleting-virtual-machine.md

     sleep 3600s

-This line runs the `sleep` program, which does nothing at all except wait the specified time before it exits.
-That introduces a delay of an hour (3600 seconds) before the following commands are run:
+This line runs the `sleep` program, which does nothing but wait the specified time before it exits, which introduces a delay of an hour (3600 seconds) before the following commands are run:

     export NAME=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/name -H 'Metadata-Flavor: Google') export ZONE=$(curl -X GET http://metadata.google.internal/computeMetadata/v1/instance/zone -H 'Metadata-Flavor: Google')

-These two lines may not be clear at first.
-Each of them sets the value of a shell variable (`NAME` and `ZONE`).
+Each of these lines sets the value of a shell variable (`NAME` and `ZONE`).
 These variables are used in a later command.
 The `$(command)` portion runs the command in the parentheses and returns the output of that command as its value.
 The commands here are each [`curl`](https://curl.haxx.se/) commands that make web requests and output the responses to the requests.

 Compute Engine instances have access to a *metadata service* that looks like a web site.
 Any web request made to that apparent site